How Ennodia Works

 Discover

 Section titled “Discover”Ennodia maintains a registry of execution backends.
-Each adapter is intentionally thin: it reports whether the tool is available, identifies the installed version, and starts the tool through its supported command-line surface.
+Each adapter is intentionally thin.
+It reports tool availability, identifies the installed version, and starts the tool through its supported command-line surface.

 See Supported Harnesses for current adapter IDs and setup notes.